ProgramSimplified/protobuf/README.md

 # Protobuf Example

-The demo used the most popular protobuf npm package `protobufjs` as protobufs format explain.
+The demo used the most popular protobuf npm package `protobufjs` as protobufs format specification.

 ## Installation Steps